 Since smoking causes a variety of health issues including the reduction of blood flow to the skin, patients who smoke are not eligible for gynecomastia surgery.
-If they quit smoking two weeks prior to surgery and do not smoke again afterward, we will agree to perform the procedure.
+If you quit smoking two weeks prior to surgery, we will agree to perform the procedure.

 What are the risks with gynecomastia surgery?

 The techniques that we use to perform gynecomastia surgery carry the lowest risk to the patient.
 However, in some cases, complications still arise.